ReVision : A Post-Hoc, Vision-Based Technique for Replacing Unacceptable Concepts in Image Generation Pipeline: Preliminaries

 \subsection{Implicit Localization via Prompt-Based Editing}

-Implicit localization offers an alternative to explicit spatial constraints by inferring where edits should apply during image editing rather than relying on externally generated masks.
-In prompt-based editing methods, localization emerges from the interaction between the input image, the editing prompt, and internal attention mechanisms, allowing edits to be guided by semantic relevance rather than predefined regions.
-While such approaches have been explored primarily in creative editing contexts, they remain underexplored for post-hoc safety enforcement, where this paradigm is attractive because it avoids auxiliary segmentation models, reduces pipeline complexity, and naturally supports generic, policy-driven editing across diverse unsafe concepts without retraining the generative model.
-In this work, we instantiate implicit localization using a recent prompt-based editing method, LOCATEdit~\cite{soni2025locatedit}, which provides a practical and representative mechanism for localized post-hoc editing without external masks.
+Implicit localization offers an alternative to explicit spatial constraints by inferring where edits should apply during image editing rather than relying on externally generated masks \cite{soni2025locatedit}.
+In prompt-based editing methods, localization emerges from the interaction between the input image, the editing prompt, and internal attention mechanisms, allowing edits to be guided by semantic relevance rather than predefined regions \cite{hertz2022prompt, zhu2025mde}.
+While such approaches have been explored primarily in creative editing contexts \cite{yang2023dynamic}, they remain underexplored for post-hoc safety enforcement, where this paradigm is attractive because it avoids auxiliary segmentation models, reduces pipeline complexity, and naturally supports generic, policy-driven editing across diverse unsafe concepts without retraining the generative model \cite{mun2025addressing} .